googleapis/googleapis/PACKAGES.md

 # Auto-Generated Packages for Google Cloud Platform

-This indexes the gRPC and GAPIC packages delivered to the the [Google Cloud Platform](https://github.com/GoogleCloudPlatform) teams and where they can be found.
+This indexes the gRPC and GAPIC packages delivered to the [Google Cloud Platform](https://github.com/GoogleCloudPlatform) teams and where they can be found.
 Currently, package delivery is only being done for Python.